-Over in smart home, the ground work was done mainly by Amazon in proving that enough people are comfortable buying and using an always on, always listening device in their homes.
-Now the conversation is less about individual gadgets and more about which smart home platform to choose and build on over time.
+The ground work for this smart home bonanza was done mainly by Amazon in proving that enough people are comfortable buying and using an always on, always listening device in their homes.
+The Echo also encouraged more purchases of other smart home kit, a very good sign.
+Now the conversation is less about individual gadgets and more about which smart home platform to choose and build up over time.

 Apple vs Google vs Amazon

 Apple is winning on wearable tech.
-It's second only to Fitbit in sales and with the sensor, hardware and UI improvements of the Series 2 and watchOS 3, the Apple Watch should find its way onto many more wrists than the original.
+It has just leapfrogged over Fitbit in sales and with the sensor, hardware and UI improvements of the Series 2 and watchOS 3, the Apple Watch should find its way onto many more wrists than the original.
 As for AirPods, the early signs are that they're doing pretty well though I'm sure plenty of people are waiting for version 2.
-There's a bigger problem with Siri is that many people gave up on it but its Apple Home app (which hooks up to the Watch, iPhone, iPad and Apple TV) and "works with" program should encourage iPhone users to give it another go.
-If it ever expands in any meaningful way.

 Google was, and still is, the one to beat in terms of its voice recognition, natural language processing, artificial intelligence and knowledge graph technologies.
 It's Google, it has its software on Android phones, Android Wear watches, baked into Google search on desktop, it's handles more languages than anyone else, the list goes on.